Skip to content ↓

 • Develop presentation and interview skills

-• Be able to access careers information and resources via the LRC
+• Be able to access careers information and resources via Unifrog

 • Have visited or spoken to representatives of further or higher education institutions, such as universities.